jwong12/PizzaOrdering/README.md

 # Pizza Ordering APIs

-This web application lets users submit their pizza orders and store owners to fetch the most recent orders from the database.
+This web application lets users submit pizza orders and fetch the most recent orders from the database.
 This application uses Node.JS and REST API endpoints to perform CRUD operations in a MongoDB database.
 This project was written using ES6 Javascript features and Handlebars templating engine.

 ## Installation